DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

 python3 ./plot.py
 ```

-We obtain the following figure which shows the arrival time of packets at the listener:
+We obtain the following figure which illustrates the arrival times of packets at the listener:

 <img src="img/arrival_time.png" />

-Each packet is drawn by a vertical line.
-The traffic throughput of each traffic class is 1Mbps with total 789 packets.
+Each vertical line represents the arrival of a single packet.
+The traffic throughput for each traffic class is set to 1 Mbps, resulting in a total of 789 packets transmitted during the experiment.

-We can see that time-aware shaping is effective and works correctly.
-During the first 3 seconds, the two traffic classes, TC0 and TC1, are generated at the same time but the latter is available on its time slots of 50 ms for each 150 ms as we setup in the TAPRIO qdisc above.
-Once TC0 is ended after 3 seconds, its time slots are not used while TC1 still continues using its time slots.
-The egress link is used only 1/3 capability during this interval.
+The results confirm that TAS is effective and functions as expected.
+During the first 3 seconds, both traffic classes, TC0 and TC1, are active.
+As configured in the TAPRIO qdisc, TC1 is transmitted only within its allocated 50 ms time slots in each 150 ms cycle, while TC0 packets are sent without restriction.

-After 1 second, TC1 uses all available time slots.
+After 3 seconds, TC0 traffic ends, leaving its time slots unused.
+During this period, TC1 continues to transmit only during its scheduled windows, resulting in the egress link being utilized at only one-third of its capacity.

+However, after 1 additional second, the system detects that TC0 has been inactive, and TC1 begins to utilize all available time slots, demonstrating the switch's ability to opportunistically reuse idle transmission queues to improve bandwidth efficiency.